BETTER HEALTH STARTS HERE, NATURALLY!

 Benefits:

 Birch leaf is antibacterial, anti-inflammatory, and antispasmodic.
 It also helps diseases of the kidney.
 In Europe, birch is used to relieve the pain and swelling of arthritis and to heal boils and sores.
 Recent tests in Finland have found that birch leaf extracts kill the bacterium Staphylococcus aureus.
 One component of birch bark is called betulin, which targets a factor that causes genes to tell the body to make cholesterol, fatty acids, and triglycerides.
 In one study, mice were fed a high-fat diet that mimicked a typical Western diet.
 The addition of an extract from birch leaf lowered blood lipids and reduced body fat and the animals’ insulin was more responsive to glucose.
-More work is needed to see if these favourable changes occur in humans.
+More work is needed to see if these favorable changes occur in humans.

 Traditional healers have long considered the leaves of the European white and silver birch effective in remedying skin rashes, hair loss, and rheumatic complaints.

-Skin ailments.
 Birch tar, used externally, may reduce parasitic infestation on the skin, and help with dry skin (eczema) and psoriasis.
 It was traditionally used for scabies.

 Botanical Name: Betula alba